The vibrant Sayulita nightlife: tips on where the cool kids hang out

 I remember being at Don Pato every day during my first month in Sayulita.
 This is where everyone ends up at night because something is happening nightly!
 If you are out of options and looking for something to do after midnight, Don Pato is your place!

 Mondays (Salsa night): every Monday, there’s a live band playing salsa at Don Pato.
 I really love this band as it’s not very common to find a salsa bar with a live salsa band in Mexico.
 It’s more of a special events night thing but in Sayulita, it’s every Monday!
 This night is not only for those who dance salsa professionally but it’s for everyone!
 If you don’t know how to dance salsa, well, feel free to dance with any Mexican you will come across and you’ll learn!

 Tuesdays (Open mic night): can you sing?
 Even if you can’t, sign up for open mic nights at Don Pato every Tuesday!
 Everyone will cheer for you anyway.

 It’s not a karaoke machine as you imagine but a live band will try their best to play the song you want to sing.
 As long as you have the notes (which you can easily Google), they will play it for you!

 Wednesdays and Fridays (Rock night): Love Rock?
 Greatest hits are played by a very good Mexican rock band at Don Pato’s every Tuesday.
 You can even request for a song!

 Thursdays (Funk night): Fuck music is becoming bigger and bigger in Mexico so if you are a fan, Thursday is your day!

 Saturdays (cumbia): another round of dancing for the week where Don Pato either invites a live cumbia band or plays cumbia all night.
-This is very different with salsa so come over and learn Shakira’s favourite dance!
+This is very different from salsa so come over and learn Shakira’s favorite dance!

 Sundays (reggae): Chill tunes on Sundays but you can also get drunk. 😉